 A. Text is compatible with assistive technology.
-Pass Additional Information: Chapter 1, 2, 10, all the content on the webpage had the capability of being minimized and maximized, the text and the figures of each page.

-B. The resource allows the user to adjust the Pass font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Additional Information: Chapter 4, 9, 19; all pass because all three chapters conver to nightmode (black background) but leave images as is so they are still vivible and legible.
+Pass Additional Information: Chapter 3, all the content on the webpage had the capability of being minimized and maximized, the text and the figures of each page.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: Chapter 1 and 3; all pass because both chapters convert to nightmode (black background) but images were also switched but they are stil visible.